Perspective Aware Road Obstacle Detection: Approach

 A perspective map is a scalar field whose value at a given pixel denotes the width in pixels of a hypothetical meter-wide object placed at that point on the road.
 Fig.~\ref{fig:perspective_map} depicts one.
 We compute it from the camera calibration parameters, which are known in a self-driving setup because a vehicle's camera can be calibrated during its production.
 The camera parameters are $f$, the camera's focal length in pixels, $H$, its elevation above the ground in meters, and $\theta$, its pitch angle.

+We assume the road to be planar, which, locally, is a good approximation in the majority of real driving scenarios.
 Let us consider a 3D road point $B=[x, y, z]$ in camera coordinates, which projects onto $[u, v]$ in the image space, as shown in Fig.~\ref{fig:camera_geometry}.
 For simplicity, we denote by $[0, 0]$ the principal point that lies at the center of the image, which is also known in a calibrated camera.
 Assuming the road to be planar, the pinhole camera model dictates that

 As $B$ lies on the road plane, which is inclined by an angle $\theta$ w.r.t. the camera's optical axis, we can write